SACRED MOVEMENT INSTRUCTORS

 Reverend Shelley Dungan

-Practicing yoga, teaching yoga and training other teachers has changed my life over the past 15 years.
+Practicing yoga, teaching yoga and training other teachers has changed my life over the past 16 years.
 I have been able to let go of what holds me back and embrace the fullness of who I am through this transformative pathway.
 My peace and joy expands every day and it is my great honor to guide others toward finding their wholeness as well.
 I have advanced training in a number of areas that inform how I teach.
 My style is warm,gentle and compassionate whether the class is physically challenging or deeply restorative.
+I am an ordained Interfaith Minister, a Spiritual Director & Reiki practitioner.
 Come, I will embrace you just as you are and offer you my best.

 A devoted teacher and student of yoga, I instruct and practice from the heart with compassion, joy and safety at the forefront.
 A strong believer that yoga is for everyone, I provide fun and challenging classes for students of many abilities, ages, shapes and sizes.
 My goal is to take you on the yoga journey of self discovery.
 Through observation and inquiry of body and mind you will learn how and when to apply breathing, meditation, movement and modifications to fit your personal needs.
 For my classes I call upon a variety of teaching styles that I have experienced over the years.
 In addition to certifications in both hatha and restorative yoga, I have studied with yoga and meditation masters Judith Lasater, Sarah Powers, Rod Stryker, Doug Keller, Seane Corn, Todd Norian, David Kiel, Julie Gudmestad, Peggy Cappy, Terry Schaff, Sharon Salzberg and John Kabat-Zinn.
 I am also a Reiki Master Practitioner and offer Reiki in many classes.